 Dear Craig:

 The following Letter Agreement governing Firm Transportation Service (“Agreement”) specifies additional terms and conditions applicable to the Firm Transportation Service Agreement, Master Contract Number #####, between Koch Gateway Pipeline Company (“Koch”) and Enron North America (Enron) (jointly referred to as “Parties”) dated January 1, 2001 (“FTS Contract”).
-Subject to all of the applicable Federal Energy Regulatory Commission (“FERC”) regulations, in the event the language of this Agreement conflicts with the FTS Contract, the language of this Agreement will control; provided however, to the extent this Agreement conflicts with Koch’s FERC Gas Tariff as amended from time to time (“Tariff”) the Tariff controls.
+Subject to all of the applicable Federal Energy Regulatory Commission (“FERC”) regulations, in the event the language of this Discount Agreement conflicts with the FTS Contract, the language of this Discount Agreement will control; provided however, to the extent this Discount Agreement conflicts with Koch’s FERC Gas Tariff as amended from time to time (“Tariff”) the Tariff controls.

 Koch shall provide firm transportation service between the sets of primary points listed on Exhibit A (“Primary Point Pairs”).
-The contract maximum daily quantity (“MDQ”) for this Agreement shall be ______ Dth per day.
+The contract maximum daily quantity (“MDQ”) for this Discount Agreement shall be ______ Dth per day.
 The initial MDQ for each Primary Point Pair shall be that specified in Exhibit A. Any change in the allocation of the contract MDQ at discounted rates among the Primary Point Pairs is subject to availability of capacity, the terms of this Agreement and to the terms of the Tariff.

-The firm transportation rates for this Agreement are:
+The firm transportation rates for this Discount Agreement are:

-For Deliveries from ________ (SLN #####) to Ormet Burnside (SLN 9122), the 100% load factor transportation rate shall be $_______ per Dth (consisting of a commodity component of $0.0004 per Dth,of 0022, a demand component of $________ per Dth), inclusive of ACA ($0.0022 per Dth) plus fuel at the maximum applicable tariff rate (currently 1.6%).
-The monthly reservation rate for this portion of the Agreement will be $____ per Dth.
+For Deliveries from ________ (SLN #####) to Ormet Burnside (SLN 9122), the 100% load factor transportation rate shall be $_______ per Dth (consisting of a commodity component of $0.0004 per Dth, ACA of $0.0022 per Dth, and a demand component of $________ per Dth), plus fuel at the maximum applicable tariff rate (currently 1.6%).
+The monthly reservation rate for this portion of the Discount Agreement will be $____ per Dth.

 The rates set forth in Paragraph 2 are only for firm transportation service between the Primary Point Pairs listed on Exhibit A. In the event that Enron selects as a primary receipt point under this Agreement a point which is not listed on Exhibit A or a primary delivery point not listed on Exhibit A, then the applicable transportation rate for that portion of the Agreement’s MDQ shall be the maximum applicable tariff rate, plus fuel and all applicable surcharges Koch is authorized to charge under the Tariff, unless another rate is mutually agreed to in writing by the parties in advance of the submission of a valid request to change to primary points.